 5 planet-friendly christmas decorations you can totally make yourself

-’Tis the season for twinkly lights, questionable sweaters, and a shit ton lot of plastic glitter destined for a landfill near you.
+’Tis the season for twinkly lights, questionable sweaters, and a lot of plastic glitter destined for a landfill near you.
 But not on our watch.
 This year, we’re going full-on festive without giving Earth the holiday blues.
-No toxic tinsel, no disposable nonsense but warming, wonderful DIY décor made from things you already have (or can forage without accidentally stealing from a squirrel).
+No toxic tinsel, no disposable nonsense but warming, wonderful DIY décor made from things you already have.

 So grab a mug of something cinnamony, put on that christmas playlist, and let’s get crafty because decking the halls shouldn’t trash the planet!